-NOAM CHOMSKY: It depends what you mean by "succeed."
+NOAM CHOMSKY: Depends what you mean by “succeed.”
 I mean, I have a slightly more hopeful sense than Howard, at least expressed.
 I suspect he agrees.
-It’s true that the country, that in terms of the institutional structure — government for the wealthy and so on — there hasn’t been much change in 200 years.
+It’s true that the country, that in terms of the institutional structure—government for the wealthy and so on—there hasn’t been much change in 200 years.

 There are periods of regression.
 We’re now in a period of regression, but if you look at the cycle over time, it’s upwards.
 And there’s no limits that it can’t reach.

 AMY GOODMAN: Noam Chomsky and Howard Zinn, two of this country’s leading dissidents.
 We spoke yesterday on Patriot’s Day, which is observed here in Massachusetts—also, I believe, in Maine.